Stephen Wise Temple

 Stephen Wise Temple is a large Reform Jewish congregation in the Bel Air neighborhood of Los Angeles, California, in the United States.
-Founded in 1964 by the late Rabbi Isaiah Zeldin, with 35 families, the congregation grew rapidly.
+Founded in 1964 by Rabbi Isaiah Zeldin, with 35 families, the congregation grew rapidly.
 At various times in its history it has been stated to be the largest, or one of the largest, Jewish congregations in the world, at one time having a membership of approximately 3,000 families, six rabbis, two cantors and two cantorial interns, and four schools on three campuses.
 As of 1994, it was the second-largest synagogue in the United States.
-The congregation was founded as the Stephen S. Wise Temple, in honour of Stephen Samuel Wise; and 2014 it was renamed as the Stephen Wise Temple.
+The congregation was founded as the Stephen S. Wise Temple, in honor of Stephen Samuel Wise; and 2014 it was renamed as the Stephen Wise Temple.